infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 {% /codes %}

-Note: the `newService` function creates a stub from the `HelloWorldService` interface.
+Note: the `newService` function creates a stub from the `HelloService` interface.

-Syntax-wise, this stub functions like an implementation of `HelloWorldService`.
+Syntax-wise, this stub functions like an implementation of `HelloService`.
 However, instead of executing a method directly, it sends a message to carry out the execution.
 This is why running a workflow without deploying any workers will result in no action being taken.

 ## Pulsar configuration